Entex/dnacode/README.md

 `wéird chäråçtërs ïñ âscîi #%&/()=@©£$|\[]}{`

 ## How it works
 The 6-bit conversion is similar to base64 but lowercase, UPPERCASE, digits, (space) and (dot).
+Source: CTF challanges

 The ascii conversion is based on a proposal for encoding ascii in DNA standard.
 I extended this to include the extended ascii table.
 Source: https://www.aleph.se/Trans/Individual/Body/ascii.html